Hunter’s Home Volunteer Program

-Tasks and responsibilities: Greet visitors at the front door of the home; provide a short introduction of the home's history and answer basic questions.
-Operate the gift shop cash register.
+Tasks and responsibilities: Greet visitors at the front door of the home, provide a short introduction of the home’s history, and answer basic questions.
+Volunteers will operate the gift shop cash register.
 Follow procedures for opening and closing the home.
 A docent manual with history and procedures will be provided to the volunteer.

 Qualifications: Must complete a four-hour docent training provided by the site.
 Must have good communication skills and be friendly to the public.
 Must be able to climb stairs.